One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Related Work

-Despite the importance of stability in real-world packing, our survey reveals that existing DRL-based offline 3D-BPP research has largely overlooked this aspect.
-As shown in Table~\ref{tab:DRL_BPP}, only \citet{table_2019} introduced center-of-mass support constraints and \citet{table_2020_2} provided a simplified stability guarantee through convex hull checks.
-Notably, progress has been made in online 3D-BPP, where bottom support constraints have been considered and modeled~\citep{yang2023heuristics,zhao2021online, zhou2024efficient}.
-These studies offer valuable insights for incorporating complex yet practical stability constraints into offline 3D-BPP.
+Despite the importance of stability in real-world logistics, our survey reveals that existing DRL-based offline 3D-BPP research has largely neglected this constraint.
+As detailed in Table~\ref{tab:DRL_BPP}, exceptions are limited: Laterre et al.~\shortcite{table_2019} introduced center-of-mass support constraints, while Hu et al.~\shortcite{table_2020_2} implemented a simplified stability check through convex hull checks.
+In contrast, physical stability remains a central requirement in the adjacent field of robotic packing \cite{zhao1,zhao2}.
+Notably, progress has been made in online 3D-BPP, where bottom support constraints have been considered and modeled \cite{yang2023heuristics,zhao2021online,zhou2024efficient}.
+These studies offer valuable precedents for integrating complex yet practical stability constraints into offline 3D-BPP.